Meet Our Faculty

 Krystal Young holds a B.A. in English literature and M.Ed. with a focus on Curriculum and Instruction from the University of Illinois Urbana-Champaign.
 She has served as a substitute teacher in a variety of schools and content areas at Champaign Unit 4 Schools.
 While earning her M.Ed., she gained familiarity with and contributed pieces to the curriculums of several local area schools.
 Krystal maintains her teaching license and completes professional development, mostly focusing on dyslexia.

-Chris Antonsen – Interim Head of Middle School
+Chris Antonsen – Middle School Team Leader

 Binky Bognar – Administrative Assistant